Paarl Boys' High School

-Paarl Boys' High School, known in Afrikaans as Hoër Jongenskool Paarl (also known as Boishaai) is one of the oldest schools in South Africa, built in 1868.
+Paarl Boys' High School, known in Afrikaans as Hoër Jongenskool Paarl (or Boishaai), is a public dual-medium high school for boys and is one of the oldest schools in South Africa, built in 1868.
 The school is situated in Paarl, a town in the Western Cape province of South Africa.
 The first headmaster of the school was George Jeffreys.
-As of 2007 the headmaster of the school is Derek Swart.
+Effective as of 2007, the headmaster of the school is Derek Swart.

-War Cry
+War cry

-The Paarl Boys' High War cry, or 'Kreet', has changed much over the years, but the current Warcry is as follows:
+The Paarl Boys' High war cry, or 'Kreet', has changed much over the years, but the current war cry is as follows: